 - Mental practice can supplement physical training to increase performance .

 Now imagine you are injured.
 You can still practice your moves and prevent making steps back.
 You can even become better and learn something new without executing any movement.
-Being injured is the perfect situation when you can use mental training.
+Being injured is the perfect situation for you to use mental training.

 If you feel that your body needs a long time to recover from a hard training session, you can supplement your physical training with mental training.
 But keep in mind that your psychological system also needs time to recover.